sahilrajput03/sahilrajput03.github.io/Git_and_GitHub.md

 But for THIS TO WORK, you need to specify, -p <branch> to be pushed to you forked-remote-repository, like in the above command we are specifying local master brach to be pushed to its default upstream.
 AWESOME.)
 $ hub pull-request -m "Some message for pull-request" -b chetanmishra8660:master -c

-ALL ABOVE COMMANDS WORK FINE, i.e., copies the url of the pull-request to clipboard.
+ALL ABOVE COMMANDS WORK FINE, i.e., -c switch copies the url of the pull-request to clipboard.
 You can close a pull-request via visiting the pull-request-url and clicking [Close pull request] button.
 (The owner of the actual repo, can do this, or you can do this too.)
 YOu cannot edit/update the pull-request you have made from the terminal(hub cli).
 If the terminal is saying